adrelanos/aeternity-wiki/Aeternity-Contracts.md

 ### Smart contracts:

-Despite that the only state that can be settled on-chain is a transfer of aeon, Æternity still features a Turing-complete virtual machine that can run “smart contracts”.
+Despite that the only state that can be settled on-chain is a transfer of AEON, Æternity still features a Turing-complete virtual machine that can run “smart contracts”.
 Contracts on Æternity are strictly agreements that distribute funds according to some rules, which stands in stark contrast to the entity-like contracts of e.g. Ethereum.
 Two of the more notable practical differences is that by default, only the involved parties know about a given contract, and only parties that have an open state channel can create a valid contract.
 If the parties agree to a contract, they sign it and keep copies for future reference.
 It is only submitted to the blockchain if its outcome is disputed, in which case the code is only ever stored as part of the submitted transaction, never in any other state.
 If this happens, the blockchain distributes the tokens according to the contract and closes the channel.

 # Contracts interaction

-Even though all contracts are stateless and execute independently of each other, contract interaction and statefulness can still be achieved through a the simple hashlocking operation. [(White Paper)](http://blockchain.aeternity.com/%C3%A6ternity-blockchain-whitepaper.pdf) This function can be used to predicate the execution of code branches in different contracts on the existence of the same secret value.
-As a simple example usage, hashlocks make it possible for users that don’t share a state channel between them, to trustlessly send each other aeon, as long as there is a path of channels between them.
+Even though all contracts are stateless and execute independently of each other, contract interaction and statefulness can still be achieved through a simple hash locking operation. [(White Paper)](http://blockchain.aeternity.com/%C3%A6ternity-blockchain-whitepaper.pdf) This function can be used to predicate the execution of code branches in different contracts on the existence of the same secret value.
+As a simple example usage, hashlocks make it possible for users that don’t share a state channel between them, to trustlessly send each other AEON, as long as there is a path of channels between them.

 # How & when are contracts executed?

 Contract execution is metered in a way similar to Ethereum’s “gas”, but æternity uses two different resources for its metering, one for time and one for space.
 Both of these resources are paid for using aeon (AE) by the party that requests the execution.
-This could be seen as undesirable, because it is probably another party that is causing the need for the blockchain to resolve the dispute in the first place.
+This could be seen as undesirable because it is probably another party that is causing the need for the blockchain to resolve the dispute in the first place.
 However, as long as all money in the channel is not used for betting, this can be effectively nullified in the contract code, since it has the ability to redistribute funds from one party to the other.
-It is in fact generally good practice to avoid using all funds in a channel to transact, because it disincentives the losing party to cooperate when closing the channel
+It is in fact generally good practice to avoid using all funds in a channel to transact because it disincentives the losing party to cooperate when closing the channel

 # Writing a contract:
 Documentation to syntax and sample common code.